 The next thing to check is the condition of the coolant.
 The leading cause of radiator failure is corrosion due to lack of cooling system maintenance.
 The corrosion inhibitors in conventional antifreeze are gradually depleted over time, so the recommended coolant change interval has traditionally been every two years or 24,000 to 30,000 miles for preventive maintenance.

 The new "extended service" antifreeze formulas that can go 5 years or 150,000 miles between changes reduce the need for cooling system maintenance and can reduce the risk of premature radiator failure.
-But most vehicles still have antifreeze with conventional additives in their cooling systems.
+But some older vehicles still have antifreeze with conventional additives in their cooling systems.
 So when regular coolant checks and changes are neglected, the risk of corrosion rises sharply with each passing year.

 Checking the pH of the coolant with chemically-treated test strips can help you determine the condition of the coolant.
 But be warned that today's coolants typically operate at lower reserve alkalinity (RA) levels than they used to.
 The alkalinity of a typical antifreeze/water mixture will vary depending on the additive package in the antifreeze and may vary from 8 to 14.
 The average used to be around 10.5, but some of the extended life coolants now maintain corrosion protection at a pH of only 8.3.
-So depending on the pH test strips used, it is possible to get a false indication of bad coolant.
-To get an accurate reading, therefore, you have to know what kind of coolant is in the system -- then use the appropriate test strips to check it.
+Depending on the pH test strips used, it is possible to get a false indication of bad coolant.
+To get an accurate reading, therefore, you have to know what kind of coolant is in the system and use the appropriate test strips to check it.

 Unfortunately, identifying the type of coolant that is in the cooling system is not always easy.
 You can't go by color because it varies, Most conventional two-year antifreezes for north American domestic vehicles is dyed green.
 But Saturn and some European makers also use green dye for their extended life coolants.
-Dex-Cool extended life coolant, which is used in new GM vehicles, is dyed orange to distinguish it from ordinary antifreeze.
+DEX-COOL extended life coolant, which is used in 1996 and newer GM vehicles, is dyed orange to distinguish it from ordinary antifreeze.
 If intermixed with other types of antifreeze, the color may or may not change depending on the dosage.
 GM warns that intermixing extended life coolant with ordinary coolant reduces the coolant's life to that of the ordinary coolant.

 To add to the color confusion, some European and Korean coolants are dyed blue.
 Mercedes uses a yellow dye in its coolant.
 Toyota's new extended life coolant is dyed red.
 Intermix any of the above and its hard to tell what color the coolant may become.